jordanoiknine/personal-portfolio-website/README.md

-# Jordan Oiknine Portfolio Site
+# MyPortfolio Site

-This is my portfolio website, built using Next.js 14, Typescript, and Tailwind, with much help from chatGPT and Cursor.
+Hey!
+This is my portfolio website showcasing some of the work I've done and higlighting my interests.
+Built using Next.js 14, Typescript, and Tailwind, with much help from chatGPT and Cursor.

 ## Dir Structure